1924 British Mount Everest expedition: Participants

 The expedition was headed by the same leader as the 1922 expedition, General Charles G. Bruce.
 He was responsible for managing equipment and supplies, hiring porters and choosing the route to the mountain.

 The question of which mountaineers would comprise the climbing party was no easy one.
 As a consequence of World War I, there was a lack of a whole generation of strong young men.
 George Mallory was again part of the mission, along with Howard Somervell, Edward "Teddy" Norton and Geoffrey Bruce.
 George Ingle Finch, who had gained the record height in 1922, was proposed as a member but eventually was not included.
 The influential Secretary of the committee, Arthur Hinks, made it clear that for an Australian to be first on Everest was not acceptable; the British wanted the climb to be an example of British spirit to lift morale.
 Mallory refused to climb again without Finch, but changed his mind after being personally persuaded by the British royal family at Hinks's request.

 The new members of the climbing team included Noel Odell, Bentley Beetham and John de Vars Hazard.
 Andrew "Sandy" Irvine, an engineering student whom Odell knew from an expedition to Spitsbergen in 1923, was a so-called "experiment" for the team and a test for "young blood" on the slopes of Mount Everest.
 Due to his technical and mechanical expertise, Irvine was able to enhance the capacities of the oxygen equipment, to decrease the weight, and to perform numerous repairs to it and other expedition equipment.

 The participants were not only selected for their mountaineering abilities; the status of their families and any military experience or university degrees were also factors in the selection procedures.
 Military experience was of the highest importance in the public image and communication to the newspapers.
 Quaker-educated Richard B. Graham, b.
-1893 (Bootham School, York, 1906–10) was also chosen, but resigned on being told that some members of the party objected to climbing with a man who had refused to fight in the war.
+1893 (Bootham School, York, 1906–10) was also nominated by Bruce but the committee withdrew the nomination, due to some members of the team not wishing to climb with a conscientious objector.

 The full expedition team consisted of 60 porters and the following members: